You got into this work for a reason, to help and protect people. Maybe you felt like it was your purpose in life.

 There is a lot of talk about mental health, but maybe you don't feel like the support is actually there.
 Who can you trust when you aren't okay?

 It is hard to reach out for help, so instead, we tell ourselves stories.
-We are "fine."
-We aren't affected. other people aren't as strong as us.
-We use humour to get through some of the horrific stuff we deal with, and it works for a while until it doesn't.
+We tell ourselves we are "fine."
+We aren't affected.
+Other people just aren't as strong as us.
+We often use humour to get through some of the horrific stuff we deal with, and it works for a while until it doesn't.

 You found this website, you've made it this far.

 Fairly recent changes to legislation in Ontario now mean that a diagnosis of PTSD in first responders is assumed to be work-related.
 This applies to police officers, firefighters, paramedics, certain workers in correctional institutions and secure youth justice facilities, dispatchers of police, firefighter and ambulance services, and emergency response teams.